monoklabs/monok-docs/docs/api.rst

 Get a Feed
 ------------
-Access the generated articles of a feed as a JSON
+If the feed plugin you're runnig is "article generation", you can access the generated articles of a feed as a JSON with this request, the same applies for scraped articles with the funnel plugin or clusters of articles with the cluster plugin.

 **Type:** GET-Request
 **Example:** https://www.monok.com/api/v1/feed/?q=en&f=20&sort=date&c=business